 Travell and Simons wrote several books on trigger points and how to treat them.
 These doctors did a great service to chronic pain patients, for they provided theory of muscular pain that stemmed neither from a rheumatological condition, nor from the patient’s emotions.
 This helped to give pain patients a bit more credibility in the eyes of doctors.

-Rheumatologist Frederick Wolfe said in an interview, “When the modern era of fibromyalgia started, there were about four or five of us in the U.S. who wrote about it.
+Rheumatologist and ground-breaking fibromyalgia researcher Frederick Wolfe said in an interview, “When the modern era of fibromyalgia started, there were about four or five of us in the U.S. who wrote about it.
 We saw people who had certain symptoms and we tried to understand what the symptom complex was and what it meant….
 When I first started with fibromyalgia you couldn’t get a grant to study it.
 You sent the grants in and people said, ‘It doesn’t exist.
-What are you talking about?'”
-(Interview with ACP Internist)
+What are you talking about?'”.

 Starting around 1976, researchers began to use the term fibromyalgia instead of fibrositis.
-It’s hard to know who exactly coined the term: many articles give the credit to rheumatologist Muhammad Yunus, but he himself writes that others were using the term before him.
-The name change signals a shift in condition: rather than looking for an arthritis-like inflammatory condition, now researchers were beginning to look for other causes for patients’ muscular pain (myalgia is the Latin root for pain).
+It’s hard to know who exactly coined the term: many articles give the credit to rheumatologist Muhammad Yunus, but he himself credits others for using the term before him.
+The name change signals a shift in condition: rather than looking for an arthritis-like inflammatory condition, now researchers were beginning to look for other causes for patients’ muscular pain (“-myalgia” is the Latin root for pain).

-In 1983, neurologist Clifford Woolfe proposed his theory of central sensitization.
-Central sensitization refers to the process by which some people’s nervous systems become extra sensitive following a traumatic or painful physical experience.
-At the time, it was a groundbreaking theory and was not widely accepted right away.
+In 1983, neurologist Clifford Woolfe proposed his theory of central sensitization in a widely-cited letter to the scientific journal Nature.
+At the time, it was a controversial groundbreaking theory and was not widely accepted right away.
 But today, most researchers believe this increased sensitivity to pain to be the cause of fibromyalgia.
 For a great explanation of Woolfe’s work, check out this article.

 I will be adding more information to this as I find it!